jtfmumm/crt/README.md

 At present, any functions must be defined within main().

+You can specify a filename as a command-line parameter.
+Saving will save to that file.

 Commands:
 * d - delete last line<br>
 * c - clear all <br>